artem-nemudryi/artem-nemudryi.github.io/index.md

 # Welcome to the Nemudryi lab

-Nemudryi lab has opened doors in September of 2024 in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) at the [UF College of Medicine](https://med.ufl.edu).
+Nemudryi lab has opened doors in September of 2024 in the [Department of Biochemistry & Molecular Biology](https://biochem.med.ufl.edu) in the [UF College of Medicine](https://med.ufl.edu).